JorgeLuisFlores/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      It is usually done as a way to ease the calls on our database by assigning a users a session ID so that may come back to our application and not need to re enter credentials every time.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+      It creates hashed versions of user passwords on our database.
+This is in the case of them cracking into our database it won't just leak all the users passwords in one quick swoop.

 - [ ] What does bcrypt do to slow down attackers?
+      It will hash the password x amount of times where x is whatever we decide the amount of time is usually based on user experience/ security standards.

 - [ ] What are the three parts of the JSON Web Token?
+      The payloads, options and the secret.

 ## Minimum Viable Product